University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/AWS_RONIN_disconnect.md

     ```
     Do you want to remove Rstudio session as well? [yY/nN]
     ```
     -type `y`.

     You should see this:

     ![AWS_Ronin_disconnect](./Bash_Practicals/images/shell_in_a_box_disconnected.png)

-5. Close the tab or exit the browser and you are done.
+6. Close the tab or exit the browser and you are done.

+If you realise at this point that you forgot to do something and want to log back in, just push the __Connect__ button.